Dr Karen Heslop-Marshall

 Co-Founder of BreathTec.

-Karen is a Nurse Consultant working in Newcastle upon Tyne and has worked in the Chest Clinic for over 30 years.
-Karen has been involved in developing a number of services over the years including pulmonary rehabilitation, community early supported discharge, prevention of admission and oxygen services.
-She has been involved in representing nurses on national guideline groups for nebulisers, asthma, bronchiectasis, COPD, Pulmonary Rehabilitation, Quality Standards for Bronchiectasis and the NICE COPD Quality Standards Group and Commissioning Framework Group.
-Karen has represented nurses on a number of committees including the British Thoracic Society (BTS) and is currently co-chair of the BTS Nurses Specialist advisory group and Chair of ARNS Education & Research Committee.
+Karen is a Nurse Consultant working in Newcastle upon Tyne and has worked in the Chest Clinic for over 35 years.
+Karen has been involved in developing a number of services over the years including asthma, COPD, bronchiectasis, lung cancer, interstitial lung disease, TB, pulmonary rehabilitation, community early supported discharge, prevention of admission and oxygen services.

 Karen’s main area of expertise is the psychological impact of respiratory disease.
 Karen completed a postgraduate diploma in cognitive behavioural therapy (CBT) in 2003 and developed a cognitive behavioural therapy (CBT) treatment specifically for patients with respiratory problems who face psychological difficulties.